kdoore/CS2335-Gitbook/chapter1.md

 In this course we'll learn to create programs in the Unity Game Engine

-We will use the opensource MonoDevelop IDE (integrated development environment).
+- We will use the opensource MonoDevelop IDE (integrated development environment).
 Another option is to use Microsoft Visual Studio for your development environment.

-The GitBook format supports integration of interactive quizes to give you feedback on your understanding of concepts covered in this book.

 Below is an example quiz:
 <quiz name="Quiz1">